hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `node_agent_sku_id` - (Required) Specifies the SKU of the node agents that will be created in the Batch pool.

+-> **NOTE:** `node_agent_sku_id` will be removed in favour of the property `deployment_configuration.virtual_machine_configuration.node_agent_sku_id` in version 4.0 of the AzureRM Provider.

 * `vm_size` - (Required) Specifies the size of the VM created in the Batch pool.

 * `storage_image_reference` - (Required) A `storage_image_reference` for the virtual machines that will compose the Batch pool.

+-> **NOTE:** `storage_image_reference` will be removed in favour of the property `deployment_configuration.virtual_machine_configuration.image_reference` in version 4.0 of the AzureRM Provider.

+* `application_packages` - (Optional) The list of application packages to be installed on each compute node in the pool.
+  Changes to application package references affect all new compute nodes joining the pool, but do not affect compute nodes that are already in the pool until they are rebooted or reimaged.
+There is a maximum of 10 application package references on any given pool.

 * `display_name` - (Optional) Specifies the display name of the Batch pool.

+* `deployment_configuration` - (Optional) A `deployment_configuration` block as defined below.

+-> **NOTE:** `deployment_configuration` will only be available for 4.0 and later version.

 * `identity` - (Optional) An `identity` block as defined below.

+* `inter_node_communication` - (Optional) Whether the pool permits direct communication between nodes.
+This imposes restrictions on which nodes can be assigned to the pool.
+Enabling this value can reduce the chance of the requested number of nodes to be allocated in the pool.
+If not specified, this value defaults to "Disabled".
+Values allowed are "Disabled" and "Enabled".

 * `max_tasks_per_node` - (Optional) Specifies the maximum number of tasks that can run concurrently on a single compute node in the pool.
 Defaults to `1`.
 Changing this forces a new resource to be created.

+* `mount_configuration` - (Optional) A `mount_configuration` block defined as below.

 * `fixed_scale` - (Optional) A `fixed_scale` block that describes the scale settings when using fixed scale.